kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 the PVs (but not actually bind).

 The advantages are:
-* Existing scenarios where scheduler is bypassed will work the same way.
+* Existing scenarios where scheduler is bypassed will work.
-* Custom schedulers will continue to work the same way.
+* Custom schedulers will continue to work without any changes.
 * Most of the PV logic is still contained in the PV controller, simplifying HA upgrades.